 But it would be awkward for Imrahil even if he did end up with Hethlin.
 Unless the third chapter of Dol Amroth Yule gets scrapped as uncanonical (and what a shame that would be; I loved the opal necklace and Elrohir's intense love of marmalade), our brave lass has taken another man (ok, elf) to bed under Imrahil's own roof.
 The whispers, the snickering that would happen if Imrahil married Hethlin.
 I also hate to think of poor Imrahil feeling old and feeble next to his young wife in another decade or two.
 Awkwardness would become a constant in Imrahil's life if he ended up with Hethlin, don't you think?

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five six six nine as a four place number.
+In the field marked validation number, enter five two three four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved